 3) Rinse the skin with water when you’re done.

-Unfortunately, there is little scientific proof that apple cider vinegar is reliably effective for treating warts.
-Studies have shown that vinegar can kill harmful pathogens in a laboratory.
+Unfortunately, there is little scientific proof that apple cider vinegar is reliably effective for treating warts. have shown that vinegar can kill harmful pathogens in a laboratory.
 Vinegar is sometimes used as a household disinfectant or as a way to preserve food from spoiling.
-However, researchers don’t support the use of vinegar to fight infections in people, either when applied topically to the skin or ingested.
+However, don’t support the use of vinegar to fight infections in people, either when applied topically to the skin or ingested.

 Apple cider vinegar is thought to work similar to other acids, including salicylic acid.
 A small, double-blind clinical study in 57 patients found that monochloroacetic acid crystals and 60 percent salicylic acid ointment was more effective in treating warts than a placebo.
 According to the authors, the results of this study suggest that these acids work by destroying the wart tissue.
 While in theory apple cider vinegar could work in a similar way, there is no scientific evidence available, other than anecdotes, to confirm these effects.

 Vinegar is a weak acid, containing between 4 and 8 percent acetic acid.
 But even weak acids can cause chemical burns.
-There have been reports — one in a 14-year-old girl and another in an eight-year-old boy — of apple cider vinegar causing chemical burns when applied directly to the skin and covered with a bandage.
+There have been reports — one in a and another in an eight-year-old boy — of apple cider vinegar causing chemical burns when applied directly to the skin and covered with a bandage.

 You should exercise extreme caution when applying apple cider vinegar directly to your skin.
 It’s likely you will feel mild irritation or a burning sensation.
 If you experience a lot of pain and burning that seems to get worse over time, remove the cotton ball and rinse the area with water.
 When trying this remedy, make sure you are diluting the apple cider vinegar with water to help prevent burns.